 Try these ideas for finding rest—even in the busyness of everyday life.
 Doing things that you love fills your soul in ways that indulging in laziness does not.

 *Sleeping when sleep is what’s actually needed.
 I am not a wife or a mama, so I know that I have it easier than most, but sometimes, if possible, a quick nap or going to bed early can do wonders for a tired body and mind.
 Try these 3 simple secrets for a great night’s sleep.

 *Listening to music.
 Whether it’s finding a new band or trying a new genre, listening to music can be so relaxing!
 Lay down and listen to the words being sung instead of listening to it on-the-go in the car or in the background.

 *Journaling.
 This is one of the purest things I have found to be refreshing to my soul.
 Journaling allows the thoughts bottled up in my mind to be released—not necessarily lost and forgotten—just released.
 Try to set a timer for 10 minutes and don’t stop writing until the timer goes off.
 You might be surprised by what you write.

 *Reading God’s Word.
 This should be the go-to and yet it is so easy to skip first.
 After all, Jesus tells us so clearly in Matthew 11:28, “Come to me, all who are weary and burdened, and I will give you rest.”
 God’s Word brings life to our souls if only we open our Bibles to let it.

 Making the most of the time I have to pause and rest can be so beneficial, and sometimes, it’s just becoming aware of my wasted time that can make all the difference.
 I encourage you to take time to reflect, recharge, and regain control over the “timeouts” in your life.

-You’ll love this podcast episode from This Grit and Grace Project: Is Your Life Out of Balance? – 011!
+Want to recalibrate your life?
+You’ll love this podcast episode from This Grit and Grace Life: Is Your Life Out of Balance? – 011